shoetten/maschine/INSTALL.md

 ### Create SSH keys

 Install openssh.
-Then create a new key for each service with:
+Then create a new key for each organization / concern with:

 ```
-ssh-keygen -t rsa -b 4096 -C "EMAIL@ADDRESS"
+ssh-keygen -a 100 -t ed25519 -f ~/.ssh/CONCERN -C "EMAIL@ADDRESS"
 ```

 Optionally add the keys to your KeePassXC database.